libssh2/libssh2/docs/SECURITY.md

 ## NULL dereferences and crashes

-If a malicious server can trigger a NULL dereference in curl or otherwise cause curl to crash (and nothing worse), chances are big that we do not consider that a security problem.
+If a malicious server can trigger a NULL dereference in libssh2 or otherwise cause libssh2 to crash (and nothing worse), chances are big that we do not consider that a security problem.

 Malicious servers can already cause considerable harm and denial of service